eqNat/Youtube-Web-Crawler/README.md

 Dependencies: sqlite3 and openssl

-To compile, type 'make'
+To compile, type

+	make

-To run, type './crawler'
+To run, type

+	./crawler [thread_num]

+Without specifying an argument, the number of threads defaults to four.

 This crawler will create a sqlite3 database file named 'youtube.db'.
 The database consists of two tables: 'videos' and 'channels'.
 The tables are